Skip to main content

 Package Management

-fastman package:import requests
+fastman package:install requests

-fastman package:import "sqlalchemy>=2.0"
+fastman package:install "sqlalchemy>=2.0"

 package:remove

-fastman package:remove {package_name}
+fastman package:remove requests

 CLI Helpers